OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/04-ExG-Setup.md

 ![ExG Daisy Attached to Cyton](../../assets/GettingStartedImages/ExG_attach.png)

 The image above shows using a lithium battery.
-It is equivalent to using a battery pack powered by 4 AA batteries.
+It is equivalent to use a battery pack powered by 4 AA batteries.

 ## Visualizing the data in OpenBCI GUI
-If you don't have the GUI installed, please refer to [this guide](https://docs.openbci.com/docs/06Software/01-OpenBCISoftware/GUIDocs) to learn about how to setup the OpenBCI GUI for your operating system.
+If you don't have the GUI installed, please refer to [this guide](https://docs.openbci.com/docs/06Software/01-OpenBCISoftware/GUIDocs) to learn about how to set up the OpenBCI GUI for your operating system.

 Attach battery, power on the board in bluetooth mode by flipping the switch towards the top of the board (where the pins are).
 Connect the USB dongle to your computer.
 Flip the switch on the dongle so it's GPIO6 (closer to the USB port).